programminghistorian/jekyll/lessons/installing-omeka.md

 Be sure to include the caret (`^`) at the end.
 This should install a LAMP server, prompting you to enter a root MySQL password.
 Enter a secure password here, and write it down, because we'll be using it later.

+Let's get the Apache module `mod_rewrite` enabled, which allows Omeka to let you use custom URL paths:

+    a2enmod rewrite
+    service apache2 restart

 Now let’s set up the database.
 First, log in to the MySQL database program as the root user, by entering this command:

     mysql -u root -p